alex-shapiro/ditto/README.md

 Ditto
 =====

 Ditto is a CRDT library focused on simplicity.
 It contains `Register`, `Set`, `Map`, `List`, `Text`, and `Json` CRDTs and provides a standard interface for generating ops, executing remote ops, and serialization.
 All CRDTs are op-based and tombstoneless.
+All remote ops are idempotent, so CRDTs can handle duplicate ops (eg due to a network outage) without losing consistency.

 ## Usage